liflab/excel-palette/Readme.md

 Basically, if you want to extract the data of an Excel file, you need (after import the correct packages), create an new processor ExcelReader, who have two differents constructors :

-The first constructor take in input only the name of the Excel file :
+The first constructor take in input only the name of the Excel file, this will extract all of the files, row by row :
 ```
  ExcelReader test = new ExcelReader("absolutPathOfYourFile");
 ```